ravendb/book/Intro/Intro.md

 and queries.

 *[Chapter 4](#client-api) - The Client API -* explores more advanced client scenarios, such as lazy requests, patching, bulk inserts, and streaming queries and using persistent subscriptions.
-We'll talk a bit about data modeling and working with embedded and related documents.
+We'll talk a about data modeling and working with embedded and related documents.

 ### Part II - Ravens everywhere